trentleslie/OmicsOracle/README.md

 - Updated both GeminiWrapper and SpokeWrapper to load configuration from environment variables
 - Improved error handling and logging in both wrappers
-- SpokeWrapper now uses pyArango instead of arango-python-driver for consistency
+- SpokeWrapper continues to use pyArango for interacting with the ArangoDB-based SPOKE database
 - Updated the initialization process for both wrappers to use environment variables
+- Integrated Gradio interface for a user-friendly query system
+- Added run_gradio_interface.py for easy launching of the Gradio interface

 ## License